Ocean and Coastal Sustainability

 Following the successful model we used in creating our Sustainable Cities and Regions Ten-Year Strategy, Future Earth Australia has assembled an Expert Working Group of leading ocean and coastal researchers and practitioners across the country (view members here) to steer the strategic direction of the process.
 A scoping workshop was held with key stakeholders at the Shine Dome in Canberra on March 11th 2020 to begin envisioning how knowledge could support Australia’s transformation to sustainable ocean and coastal systems.
 Findings from this workshop are now available at this link.

-Next, a series of consultation workshops will be held around Australia to gather information about how Australians from all ocean and coastal sectors view sustainability, and how they think a sustainable future for these sectors can be achieved.
+Next, a series of consultation workshops were held around Australia to gather information about how Australians from all ocean and coastal sectors view sustainability, and how they think a sustainable future for these sectors can be achieved.
+Findings from these workshops are available on our publications page.

 How can I participate?